Parking at SSP

 Are members exempt?

-Members are not exempt automatically and will be given a web link to access Parking Eye's CPP Permit System.
+Members are not exempt automatically and will be given a web link to access Parking Eye's Permit System (CPP/Evology).

-All paid memberships will be eligible to apply for a permit which will grant them 3 hours free parking per visit.
-New members will have window of 2 weeks to complete their permit application.
-Failure to apply and be approved for a permit may result in a PCN being generated.
+All paid memberships will be eligible to apply for a permit which will grant them 5 hours free parking per visit.
+After this, tariff charges apply.

 -